Welcome to the Early Years Foundation Stage (EYFS)

 Children will also bring library books home to enjoy with you.
 These may have words or pictures or both.
 It helps children a great deal if you read or tell them stories.
 Please do tell your child stories in your home language if this is not English.
 All stories help a child towards reading and writing.

 This area of learning includes counting, sorting, matching, patterns, working with number, shapes and measures.
 Mathematical understanding is developed through stories, songs, games and imaginative play.
-By the end of Reception, some children will have exceeded their goals in Mathematics and have commenced work on the National Framework for Numeracy.
+By the end of Reception, some children will have exceeded their goals in Mathematics.
 Others will be ready to do so in Year One and perhaps a few will be nearly ready.

 Understanding the World